Skip to main content

 Explore human society with our theology and philosophy degree.

-We run our BA Theological Studies with CertHE Philosophy according to the Catholic magisterium.
+We run our Theological Studies with CertHE Philosophy according to the Catholic magisterium.
 You will take one year of philosophy and then three years of theology.
 We’ll cover topics like:

 • canon law